samth3goat/esp32-yolo-tracking-turret/README.md

 This project is being used as a learning platform for:

--Computer vision using OpenCV and YOLO.
+- Computer vision using OpenCV and YOLO.
--Embedded systems programming with the ESP32.
+- Embedded systems programming with the ESP32.
--Serial communication between software and hardware.
+- Serial communication between software and hardware.
--Servo control and power management.
+- Servo control and power management.
--Control systems and real-time tracking.
+- Control systems and real-time tracking.
--Debugging and integrating multi-component engineering systems.
+- Debugging and integrating multi-component engineering systems.

 ---